ErpNetDocs/webclient/layouts-and-views/guide/appbar-menu-options.md

 Currently, this behavior applies to:

-👉 Links in received notifications (clicking a notification opens the target record) 👉 Links in navigators (the first column link that opens a record) 👉 Links in chat (e.g., links to objects in system comments or shared items)
+👉 Links in received notifications (clicking a notification opens the target record)<br>
+👉 Links in navigators (the first column link that opens a record)<br>
+👉 Links in chat (e.g., links to objects in system comments or shared items)<br>

 ## 8. Customize view
 Opens a settings panel that allows the user to choose which applications are displayed on the App-bar and to define their order.
 This lets each user personalize quick access to the applications they use most.